Asthma flare-ups or mild asthma symptoms: treatment

 - sodium cromoglycate (Intal®), which children can inhale and is an alternative to corticosteroids

-- montelukast (Singulair®), which is a tablet and another alternative to corticosteroids.
+- montelukast (Singulair®), which is a tablet and another alternative to corticosteroids

-Asthma prevention: avoiding triggers
+Asthma management: avoiding triggers

 It’s OK to look at how you can balance prevention measures with the need to limit big changes to your family’s living conditions.
 You might not need to make big changes if your child has only mild symptoms.